jphill1314/College-BBall-Coach/Patch Notes.md

 # Patch Notes

+## 1.05
+Bug Fixes
+* Fixed issue that would cause the app to crash due to data not being loaded properly

 ## 1.04
 UI Changes
 * Added work around to prevent the game from becoming unplayable if a team's recruits fail to load